gHashFlyer/FSACARS-Server-Files/readme.txt

 Upload all the server files to one folder on your server.
-Edit fsACARS's org.cfg to update the URLs. (see Server Configuration, below) Distribute fsACARS (with your new serverconfig.txt) to your users.
+Edit fsACARS's org.cfg to update the URLs. (see Server Configuration, below) Distribute fsACARS (with your new org.cfg) to your users.

 SERVER CONFIGURATION